 Combined Pediatrics and Anesthesiology

-The combined Pediatrics-Anesthesiology Program is a five year program that combines educational opportunities in both Pediatrics and Anesthesiology and prepares the trainee to be board certified in both fields.
 The first year of residency is devoted to pediatrics so you enter as a pediatrics intern with the categorical residents.
-The second year is spent in anesthesiology training as a PGY2 with the categorical anesthesia residents who are beginning anesthesia residency after a transitional internship.
+The second year is spent in anesthesiology training as a PGY2 with the categorical anesthesia residents who are beginning anesthesia residency after a transitional first year.
 Years 3 through 5 are spent in both departments, six months in pediatrics and six months in anesthesiology each year (alternating every 3 months).
 Our program has two positions each year.

 WHAT MAKES OUR PROGRAM UNIQUE?